Dark Winter is one of the three Winter seasons and sits between Dark Autumn and True Winter on the seasonal flow chart.

 A natural make-up look is one that will mimic the characteristics of your natural appearance.
 For a Dark Winter, this means depth and intensity.
 What is required here is a bold lip.
 On a Dark Winter, such a lip does not appear overdone or dramatic.
 It's what harmonises with them naturally.

 Make your lips take centre-stage with a deeper lipstick.
 How deep you can go in your natural look will depend on how deep you are naturally.
 If you are on the lighter side of the Dark Winter spectrum, stick with the lighter lipstick shades.
 If you are on the darker end, reach for the deeper shades.

 Since your lips are the main focus, be sure to keep your eye make-up to a minimum.
 Dark Winter is not made for playing with different colours within the same look.
 A taupe eyeshadow and some black mascara will keep your eyes intense and your lips in focus.

 Since Dark Winter is naturally intense, keep your make-up colours to a minimum of one or two colours per look.
 Since your make-up colours are also quite bright, too many different colours could leave you looking like a circus clown.

-Classic options for the Dark Winter are smoky eyes, either in a black and grey combination or a brown version.
-The other option is the pin-up look with light eyeshadow, winged black eyeliner, and a dark red lip.
+Classic options for the Dark Winter are smoky eyes, best in a black and grey combination.
+The other option is the pin-up look with light eyeshadow, winged black eyeliner and a dark red lip.